David L. Dunlap: Coaching

 In the fall of 1906, Dunlap was hired as the football coach and athletic director at Kenyon College in Gambier, Ohio.
 His 1906 football team tallied a record of 1–4–2.
 After one year at Kenyon, he accepted a similar position at the Orchard Military Academy.

 From 1908 to 1911, Dunlap was the head football coach at the University of North Dakota.
 In four years at North Dakota, he had a record of 14–7–2.
 He also coached North Dakota's baseball team to a 3–6–1 record in 1910.

-In August 1912, Dunlap was hired by Allegheny College as its physical and athletic director.It is likely that he also coached football at Allegheny.
-However, the person who coached the Allegheny football team in 1911 and 1912 is identified as David S. Dunlap.
-In addition to the different middle initial, there is a discrepancy as to how he could have coached football at both North Dakota and Allegheny in 1911.
+In August 1912, Dunlap was hired by Allegheny College as its physical and athletic director.
 At the time of his hiring, the Boston Evening Transcript wrote:"Dr. Dunlap is thirty-four years of age and stands six feet.
 He was under Yost for three years at Michigan in football, and has also acquired a good reputation as a coach.
 He also has a record in track.
 Apart from his all-around ability as physical director, Dr. Dunlap's greatest strength seems to be as coach in football and trainer in track."

 He later returned to North Dakota as its athletic director.

 Family and later years

 In September 1913, Dunlap married Lulu Elta Loomis at Ypsilanti, Michigan.
 In a draft registration card completed in September 1918, Dunlap indicated that he was living in Highland Park, Michigan with his.
 He was a self-employed physician with an office in the Kresge Building in Detroit.
-At the time of the 1920 United States Census, Dunlap was still in private practice as a physician and living with his wife in Highland Park.
+At the time of the 1920 United States census, Dunlap was still in private practice as a physician and living with his wife in Highland Park.
 By that time, they had two sons David (age 4) and Gregg (age 2).
 Ten years later, Dunlap and his wife remained living in Highland Park, and Dunlap continued in private practice as a physician.
 By that time, they had four children, Ward (age 15), David (14), Gregg (age 13) and Jean (age 6).